 The Georgia Colloquium in Eighteenth- and Nineteenth-Century British Literature events

-"The Cruel Optimism of the Pacific Empire," Dr. Robert Batchelor (Professor of History, Georgia Southern)
+"The Cruel Optimism of the Digital Panorama: Atlantic Humanism and its Pacific Other," Dr. Robert Batchelor

 Professor Looser (Professor of English, Arizona State University) has authored or edited numerous books on women's writing, including Women Writers and Old Age in Great Britain, 1750-1850 (Johns Hopkins University Press, 2008), British Women Writers and the Writing of History, 1670-1820 (Johns Hopkins University Press, 2005), and Jane Austen and the Discourses of Feminism (Palgrave, 1995).